adamwett-parks/obsidian/wett/Untitled 1.md

 During the project the primary skill I was able to provide to my team was my ability to resolve disputes and reach a consensus on design decisions and technical nuances.
+I made my role into one of facilitation where I'd step back and listen to what not necessarily what each person wanted but what the team needed.

+Being 2 hours away was very challenging.
+I also work full time so it was difficult to schedule times where everyone would meet together.
+Oftentimes I'd get off work and be kind of out of it and not pay as much attention or give as much mental effort as I should have.

+This gave me insight to the challenges working on an international or multicultural team.
+Our solution was to rely on technical documentation as our primary form of communciation and decision making instead of synchronous meetings.

+Overall through the experience of the project I was able to learn first hand what working across a time difference was like.
+Naturally overcoming this discrepancy by shifting our focus to documenting things as opposed to relying on meetings for everything gave me insight into what to focus on to work e